Your Guide to Prebiotics & Probiotics for Pets

 Which Species Can Take Probiotics?

-Probiotics are specially formulated to support the digestive health of cats, dogs, horses, birds, and all show, working, and farm animals.
+Probiotics are specially formulated to support the digestive health of cats, dogs, horses, birds, and farm animals.
 Since all animals are different, they obviously have individual needs with different recommendations for each species and even each individual.
 You’ll want to select the proper probiotic by species in order to receive the best results.

 There isn’t a single probiotic that is “best” for every dog or every cat or every horse.
 You may need to explore a few brands until you find one that is effective for each of your pets.
 The following probiotic strains have some scientific evidence to support their safety and efficacy in dogs: